ubirch/ubirch-protocol/README.md

 000000a0: 62dd 5361 f20b                           b.Sa..
 ```

+### Message Responses

+Message responses will have the same structure as normal message, but use the signature of the original message
+in place of the previous signature (for the chained message protocol).
+This ties the request and response together.

 ### Key Registration

 Devices must register at the key service to make their existence known.